07. Variational Autoencoders¶

 But the latent process of which we speak, is far from being obvious to men's minds, beset as they now are.
 For we mean not the measures, symptoms, or degrees of any process which can be exhibited in the bodies themselves, but simply a continued process, which, for the most part, escapes the observation of the senses. ~ Francis Bacon (Novum Organum)

+Let's say our latent variable $z$ is sampled from a multivariate Gaussian distribution: $z \sim \mathcal{N}(\mu,\; \mathrm{diag}(\sigma^2))$.
+For example, drawing each variable from a normal distribution $\mathcal{N}(0, 1)$ may look like: $z = [-1.2,\; 0.4,\; 2.1,\; -0.7,\; \dots]$.
 We can pass an $L$-dimensional input $z$ to our neural network (decoder) with parameters $\theta$.
-The decoder should produce a conditional distribution $p_\theta(x \mid z)$, which tells how likely an output $x$ is for a given latent $z$.
-By adjusting $\theta$, we want this conditional distribution to produce samples whose overall distribution approximates the true data distribution $p^\ast(x)$.
+The decoder should produce a conditional distribution $p_\theta(x \mid z)$, which indicates how likely an output $x$ is for a given latent $z$.
+By adjusting $\theta$, we want this conditional distribution to produce samples whose overall distribution approximates the true data distribution $p^\ast(x)$, which is basically the unknown underlying distribution of the universe the data lives in.
 In other words, when $z$ is drawn from some latent distribution, the resulting samples $x \sim p_\theta(x \mid z)$ should resemble real observable data.
-The true distribution $p^\ast(x)$ is some unknown underlying distribution of universe the data lives in.
+Hence, for the MNIST dataset, where each data point is a $28 \times 28$ grayscale image, the decoder should generate $784$ probabilities (one for each pixel):

-Here, each $p_j \in [0,1]$ is the model's predicted probability that pixel $j$ is "on".
-With these probabilities, the conditional likelihood of the image $x$ given the latent variable $z$, also denoted by $p_\theta(x \mid z)$ (now a scalar) is:
+$$ p_\theta(x = 1 \mid z) = (p_1, p_2, \dots, p_{784}). $$ Here, each $p_j \in [0,1]$ is the model's predicted probability that pixel $j$ is "on".
+Since each pixel can be treated as a binary random variable, a natural probabilistic choice is to model pixel $j$ with a Bernoulli distribution parameterized by $p_j$.
+Under the i.i.d. assumption, the conditional likelihood of the image $x$ given $z$, also denoted by $p_\theta(x \mid z)$ (now a scalar), becomes

-$$ p_\theta(x \mid z) = \prod_{j=1}^{784} \text{Bernoulli}(x_j \mid p_j), $$
+$$ p_\theta(x \mid z) = \prod_{j=1}^{784} \text{Bernoulli}(x_j \mid p_j). $$

 import torch